1.

 8. Green-billed

 favourite in the birder’s menu.
-It is essentially found
+It is typically found

-in secondary forests with undergrowth dominated by Bamboo and
+in wet forests with thick undergrowth dominated by bamboo and

-its reputation of being somewhat of a tough cookie.
+its reputation of being a tough endemic.
 The bamboo-dominated

 |